Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 • You need the lowest possible signal loss

-Choose Multimode Fiber If:
+Choose Multimode Fibre If:

 • Your link is under 500 meters

-• You want to minimize transceiver costs
+• You want to minimise transceiver costs

-• You need high speeds but not long distances
+• You need high speeds, but not long distances

 If the distance is close to MMF limits, choosing SMF provides more headroom for upgrades.